puskin94/pigna/README.md

 The `Queue` struct is having multiple changes.
 Due to this you need to call `pigna.CreateQueueStruct` to get a basic `Queue` config.
 By default it sets the `NeedsAck` to false and `QueueType` to normal.
 You can change the `QueueType` value to these values:

 - normal : all the messages will be sent in broadcast to all the Consumers
-- loadBalanced : every message will be routed to Consumers using a Round Robin algorithm
+- roundRobin : every message will be routed to Consumers using a Round Robin algorithm

 #### (q Queue) DestroyQueue()
 It destroys the queue from the daemon